opeyemitechpro/my-projects/docs/devops_projects/10micro.md

 ---

-## ArgoCD Installation and Setup on EKS using Helm
+## :simple-argo: ArgoCD Installation and Setup on EKS using Helm

 Add ArgoCD Helm repo